Views of the USSR, 1992/93. Oil, graphite and collage on canvas, 48 x 60 inches.

 My Great Great Grandfather, 1993.
 Oil on canvas, 10 x 8 inches

 Views of the USSR was photographed in December, 2015, in Maine.
-I painted it in Altadena, California during the winter of 1993, partially from life and partially from a vintage family photograph, then I collaged in an old book cover.
+I painted it in Altadena, California during the winter of 1992/3, partially from life and partially from a vintage family photograph, then I collaged in an old book cover.
 I began the piece as an experiment.
 Those tall palms were visible from the back porch of the 1916 bungalow on East Palm Street, just off Fair Oaks Avenue, where me and my husband at the time found our first LA rental.
 Making watercolor studies of the palm trees, I realized the flowing white beard of my great, great grandfather belonged with those palm fronds with their long flowing beards.
-Also, I recently had been to MOCA to view the exhibition “Hand Painted Pop: American Art in Transition, 1955-62” and it shook my world!
-That show had an enormous influence on my production for the next year.
-Larry Rivers’ Europe I – which was on view in that show – was likely in my subconscious as I was working.
+Around this time I visited MOCA to view the exhibition “Hand Painted Pop: American Art in Transition, 1955-62” and it shook my world!
+That show had an enormous influence on my production.
+Larry Rivers’ Europe I – which was on view in that show – was likely in my subconscious as I worked.

 In the top left corner is a fragment of the Americana motif of the classic red and white checkered picnic blanket/tablecloth.
-During the late 1980s, married to an oyster farmer and living on Orcas Island in the San Juan Islands in the upper left corner of the state of WA, I made stenciled and painted placemats and other handmade items which were sold in the shop of the artist’s cooperative where I was a member from 1987 until 1991 (Orcas Island Artworks).
+During the late 1980s, married to an oyster farmer and living on Orcas Island in the San Juan Islands in the upper left corner of the state of WA, I made stenciled and painted placemats and other handmade items like bags from cut up paintings which were sold in the shop of the artist’s cooperative where I was a member from 1987 until 1991 (Orcas Island Artworks).

 Utilizing the symbolic use of white as a metaphor for erasing the past, (as mentioned, I am especially fond of Larry Rivers work, his erasing of charcoal with imagery from the holocaust especially), I lovingly painted over the closely drawn graphite likeness of my great, great grandfather who had raised my grandmother when her own mother abandoned her to come to America.
-(NOTE: The use of white has been an ever-present tool for me for years, originally rooted in my love of Kandinsky’s paintings and writings.)
+(NOTE: The use of white has been an ever-present tool for me for years, originally rooted in my love of Kandinsky’s paintings and writings, his use of and mention of white in On the Spiritual in Art.)
 The photograph of my great, great grandfather had been an iconic symbol of my family’s Rumanian-Russian Jewish ancestry ever since I was old enough to see the vintage photograph of this man prominently displayed in my Grandma Poyourow’s kitchen in the apartment on Sedgwick Avenue in the Bronx where my father and his younger brothers grew up.
 (My father was born in Buenos Aires, Argentina but was brought to NYC when he was about 3 years old.)
 The man in the photo had such kind eyes, which were illuminated by the highlights in that glowing jewel of a photo; the shadows revealing (barely discernible) worn out shoes.
 This figure became god-like to everyone in the family, and the smell of my grandmother’s soup mixed with the rich sepia tones in that photograph created an indelible sense memory inside my soul.